 13. Publicity.
 We may list you as a customer and your logo on our website.

 14. General Provisions.
 This Agreement is governed by California law and controlling U.S. federal law, with exclusive jurisdiction in the state courts of San Francisco, California and federal courts of the Northern District of California.
 The Uniform Computer Information Transactions Act, the United Nations Convention on the International Sale of Goods, and choice of law rules are expressly excluded.
-This Agreement and information incorporated by written reference, such as in a URL or referenced policy (which may be revised from time to time in our sole discretion), together with the Quote, represent the parties’ entire understanding relating to this Agreement’s subject matter and supersedes all prior or contemporaneous oral or written agreements, representations or negotiations.
+This Agreement and information incorporated by written reference, such as in a URL or referenced policy (which may be revised from time to time in our sole discretion), together with the Order Form, represent the parties’ entire understanding relating to this Agreement’s subject matter and supersedes all prior or contemporaneous oral or written agreements, representations or negotiations.
 Amendments require the parties’ written consent.
 If any provision of this Agreement is held by a court of competent jurisdiction to be invalid or unenforceable, such provision shall be construed to reflect its intentions, with all other provisions remaining in full effect.
 No joint venture, partnership, employment, or agency exists between the parties due to this Agreement or the Services.
 You may not assign this Agreement without our prior written approval.
 Either party’s failure to enforce any right or provision is not a waiver unless agreed by such party in writing.
 Except for actions for nonpayment or breach of our proprietary or intellectual property rights, no action of any kind relating to this Agreement or Services may be brought by either party more than two (2) years after the cause of action accrued.
 This Agreement may be executed in counterparts and by fax and other electronic means, which taken together shall constitute one original instrument.